pokt-network/docs/v1/peer-to-peer.md

 ## A Primer on P2P <a href="#a-primer-on-p2p" id="a-primer-on-p2p"></a>

 There are three primary components of the P2P system that all contribute to the reliability and speed of the network.
-Those components include Event Dissemination which handles how nodes will be paired to communicate with each other, Membership and Churn which handles knowing when nodes either either come online or go offline, and the Transport Layer which controls the mechanism used to actually send and receive messages between peers.
+Those components include Event Dissemination which handles how nodes will be paired to communicate with each other, Membership and Churn which handles knowing when nodes either come online or go offline, and the Transport Layer which controls the mechanism used to actually send and receive messages between peers.
 Some of these problems are problems that can apply to networking across the board, while others are unique to P2P networks specifically.
 The requirements of building an effective P2P communication network include:

 1. **Efficiency and Scalability** – making sure that more peers can connect without a major impact to the network performance
 2. **Fault and Partition Tolerance** – despite any number of breakdowns that happen between nodes, the network can continue to operate
-3. **anaging Membership and Churn** – effectively communicating when a peer both joins and leaves the network.
+3. **Managing Membership and Churn** – effectively communicating when a peer both joins and leaves the network.

 While there are a large variety of existing P2P implementations out in the wild, each implementation has made design decisions based on specific needs that don't translate to the needs of Pocket.
 In choosing the design for the v1.0 implementation, it was important to understand the fundamental needs of Pocket Network.
 There are three types of communications that are fundamental to how Pocket Network operates.